-But 2020 has been a year like no other; with the declaration of a pandemic resulting in unprecedented restrictions in both our daily lives, as well as our leisurely activities.
+But 2020 has been a year like no other, with the declaration of a pandemic resulting in unprecedented restrictions in both our daily lives as well as our leisurely activities.
 The world has all but closed down its doors as far as tourism is concerned, and the future of travel is still largely uncertain.

-In the interim, Yoga studios and practitioners have been challenged to completely rethink the way Yoga classes, retreats and even certifications are being conducted.
-The most obvious solution is to follow along with what a vast majority of other industries are doing, and transition to the world of online offerings.
+In the interim, Yoga studios and practitioners have been challenged to completely rethink the way Yoga classes, retreats, and even certifications are being conducted.
+The most obvious solution is to follow along with what a vast majority of other industries are doing and transition to the world of online offerings.

 It allows those who may not have otherwise had the opportunity to travel and pursue an education in Yoga to now do so from the comfort of their own homes.
 There are very clear and distinct benefits to this transition from in-person to online training, with the most significant benefit being accessibility.